Mellieradpants/semantic-tether-point/PIPELINE.md

 Observation
 What is explicitly present in the text

-Operational Meaning
+Source Derived Text
-Plain-language restatement of the same content
+Plain-language restatement of the same content without adding or altering information

 Pipeline Flow